Table of Contents

 This method will help them pick the best vet for their pet.

-5. Pet Insurance can save them money for the long term
+5. Pet Insurance can save them money in the long term

-Nowadays, it's hard for us to save money and rebuild our businesses due to the ongoing pandemic.
+Nowadays, it's difficult to save money due to the rising prices of commodities.

 Since this may be something that pet owners may struggle with, securing them pet insurance in return for employment may benefit both of you.